FOSS-Archives/Bare-License/COPY_LL.md

 For more information, please refer to <https://unlicense.org>

-Also available under other options including but not limited to: WTFPL, MIT-0, and CC0 (either separately, or jointly combined) terms at your & any other users discretion.
+Also available under other options including but not limited to: WTFPL, MIT-0, and CC0 (either separately, or joined in any combination) terms at your & any other users discretion.